Talon-One-Fighter-Squadron/first-person-eject/README.md

 ## Install (quick)

 1. Install **BepInEx 5** for Nuclear Option (if you don’t already have it).
-2. Download/build this mod to get `NO_EjectFirstPerson.dll`.
+2. Download this mod to get `NO_EjectFirstPerson.dll`.
 3. Copy `NO_EjectFirstPerson.dll` into:

 ```